 During the research, these mice became diabetic and obese before they reached full adulthood.

 The mice were fasting for seven unrestricted and four restricted days.
 In the end, their diabetes was cured.
 But does it affect humans the same way?
 And the answer would be unknown.
-Also, other clinical trials followed, this time by Longo.
+Also, other BBC followed, this time by Longo.

 It is all up to you, but it is not necessary.
 Even though multiple studies confirm fasting is useful for treating diabetes, there is still the need for more research to conclude whether it is useful or not for humans as well.